The answer to just about every interesting question seems to be "It depends.".

 Leadership is both powerful enough to seem like an advanced technology, and universal enough to suggest that it must appeal to some very fundamental aspect of what it means to be human.

 Many recipes for leadership seem to work for a while.
-But in my own experience, two traits shared by the best leaders are honesty and likability.
+But in my own experience, effective leaders all share two traits: honesty and likability.